r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br />

 <blockquote>Run auxiliary/exploit modules based on database (targets) ports found.
 Next resource script searchs inside msf database for targets open ports discover by db_nmap scan to sellect what auxiliary/exploits modules to run againts target system.
-REMARK: This script its prepared to accept user inputs (RHOSTS) and (USERPASS_FILE) throuth the setg global variable declarations, if none value has povided then this resource script will use default values.</blockquote>
+REMARK: This script its prepared to accept user inputs (RHOSTS) and (USERPASS_FILE) throuth the setg global variable declaration, if none value has povided then this resource script will use module default values.</blockquote>

 Open your text editor and copy/past the follow ruby (erb) code to it, save file and name it as: **brute_force.rc**
 ```